 The world is full of superstars – sports stars, soapy stars, rock stars.
-Have you noticed?
-Now, there’s nothing wrong with that, but what happens when this whole superstar syndrome starts messing with our own self-esteem?
-We live in an era of superstars – men and women who have been pumped up by the media […]
+Nothing wrong with that, but what happens when superstar syndrome starts messing with our own self esteem.
+Join Berni …

-The world is full of superstars – sports stars, soapy stars, rock stars.
-Have you noticed?
-Now, there’s nothing wrong with that, but what happens when this whole superstar syndrome starts messing with our own self-esteem?
+The world is full of superstars – sports stars, soapy stars, rock stars and these days, even social media influencers, with hundreds of thousands, even millions of followers.
+Now in many instances, there’s nothing wrong with that per se, but what happens when superstar syndrome starts messing with our own self esteem?

 We live in an era of superstars – men and women who have been pumped up by the media until they are larger than life.
 Whether sports stars or singers turned lingerie designers, or business gurus, or personal development magi, they command unfathomable salaries for minimal output.
 They go from person to phenomenon, from soapy star to superstar.
 Their faces are instantly recognised, people flock to get a glimpse of them.